Supporting Your Smallholding This Spring

-Whilst this may seem incredibly obvious, it really is such a vital component of livestock management in a dry spring that we must mention it.
-Grass is growing slower and has a reduced moisture content due to the lack of rainfall, good water management for livestock is more important than ever.
+Whilst this may seem incredibly obvious, it really is such a vital component of livestock management.
+If spring is dry, grass may be growing slower and has a reduced moisture content due to the lack of rainfall, good water management for livestock is more important than ever.
 Nursing mothers, whether cattle or sheep, will require more water in a day than at other times of the year for milk production.

 Handling and transport

-Wherever possible, move, gather, handle, or transport your sheep in the cooler conditions of the early morning or in the evenings.
+In periods of warm, dry spring weather, you should, move, gather, handle, or transport your sheep in the cooler conditions of the early morning or in the evenings.
 It is generally considered good practice to avoid handling cattle in the evening and stick to early morning movement.

-Your livestock may spend more time sheltering in the heat of the day, and less time feeding.
+In the event of a warm spring, your livestock may spend more time sheltering in the heat of the day, and less time feeding.
 You should consider providing any extra forage during the cooler evenings as this will compensate for reduced feeding activity in the heat.

-Consider the outlook for this summer, if the spring continues dry.
-The UK-wide drought in 2018 saw feed prices peak as farmers and smallholders looked to supplement the lack of available grazing to their stock.
-If you have the space to store additional forage and concentrates for your flock, it may be worth looking in to this sooner rather than later.
+This, combined with the rising feed costs brought about by the war in Ukraine and EU supply uncertainties, suggests that if you have the space to store additional forage and concentrates for your flock, it may be worth looking in to this sooner rather than later.
 If you decide to start supplementing grazing with additional forage, then be sure to always introduce it slowly to reduce the risk of acidosis.